DIGITbrain/digitbrain.github.io/docs/deployment.md

 ## Introduction

 A deployment in DIGITbrain specifies the infrastructure that a desired DMA Tuple will be deployed across.
+Here it is necessary to provide details on the type of infrastructure that this deployment will define, along with all the configuration details required by that infrastructure type.

 ## Pre-requisites